DV192/sparkle-butterfly/README.md

 [![Sparkle Butterfly Preview](public/assets/sparkle-butterfly-screenshot.png)](https://sparkle-butterfly.vercel.app/)

 Witness a Breathtaking Bloom with **Sparkle Butterfly**, an interactive landing page that ignites your creative spark.
 Built with the power of Next.js, HTML, CSS, and JavaScript, Sparkle Butterfly lets you explore a stunning transformation.
-Witness vibrant blue and orange butterflies come alive, flitting and shimmering against a starry nightscape.
+Witness vibrant butterflies come alive, flitting and shimmering against a starry nightscape.
 Dynamic styling is provided by Tailwind CSS, while GSAP orchestrates captivating animations.
 But the true magic comes from React Three Fiber, rendering stunning 3D butterfly models, creating a mesmerizing experience.
 Unleash your inner artist and explore the limitless potential within – with Sparkle Butterfly, your imagination takes flight!

 ## Key Features: